department-of-veterans-affairs/va.gov-team/products/ask-va/products/Determining Ask VA queue from question text.md

 **Opportunity**: We could help agents reroute correctly the first time by recommending queues to agents in CRM.
 There is a primary benefit to dynamically recommending queues to agents:
 -	Submitters will get quicker responses because questions get rerouted by agents to the correct queue the first time.
-We know it takes agents 1.5 times longer to respond to questions if they reroute a question multiple times compared to only rerouting once.
+We know **it takes agents 1.5 times longer to respond to questions if they reroute a question multiple times compared to only rerouting once**.
 ## Plan WIP
 -	WIP
 -	See planning work [in this Mural](https://app.mural.co/t/departmentofveteransaffairs9999/m/departmentofveteransaffairs9999/1719949263359/22d8bf1e2d70fac8a9da7e57ca6642e2e23724fb?sender=u44efa807e992cacf10cf3697)